AssiaS/Scratches/index.md

 ## Scratch projects

-For instance some of the cases handled [here](https://vk.com/tproger).
+Will include for instance some of the cases handled [here](https://vk.com/tproger).